 Our Dunstan Chestnuts are planted on 20' centers and now over 40' tall, planted in 1994.

-3 Year old Dunstan in 1000 tree Orchard in Kentucky
+3 Year old Dunstan Chestnut in 1000 tree Orchard in Kentucky

 "We planted 62 Dunstan Chestnuts in 2000, along with 800 Collosal, Marigoule and Maraval chestnuts at our farm in northern Connecticut.
 We are surrounded by American chestnuts in the nearby forests, both dead trees and suckers re sprouting from the roots, so there is a lot of blight.
 All 800 of the other chestnuts have died, but we have not lost a single Dunstan Chestnut.
 This year (2010) we harvested 400 lbs of nuts from the 62 Dunstan trees.
 They produce beautiful, mostly large nuts."

-- Bruce Luginbuhl, Little Pops Popcorn, Ellington, CT
+- B. Luginbuhl, Little Pops Popcorn, Ellington, CT

 Last spring, you shipped six Dunstan Chestnuts to my home in south Saint Louis.
 The seedlings you sent are doing extremely well.
 Most are now around 4 ½ feet tall, while two are over 5 ½ feet tall, sticking out of the grow tubes!
 I’m very pleased that they seem to have adjusted well to their environment, which is adjacent to a forested area on soil that is rocky and mostly clay.
 Do you have any special instructions regarding how to protect them for the winter?
 I plan to place at least an inch of fresh mulch around the grow tube bases, but that’s about all I thought might be necessary.
 I’d greatly appreciate any advice.
 Thanks…I may be putting in a second order, depending upon how much land I can clear and manage.

 - D. Miyazaki, MO

 To Whom It May Concern -